Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ### Scenario 1

+- Source of Stimulus: Enrollments module
-   - The Enrollments module (stimulus source) needs the data from the Schedules module (artifact) to display scheduled tickets (interoperability on data).
+- Stimulus: Display scheduled tickets (interoperability on data)
+- Artifact: Schedules module
-   - The response: 100% of already scheduled tickets are provided
+- Response: 100% of already scheduled tickets are provided
-   - The architecture lacks a communication channel with the Enrollments module.
-The Dispatcher for the communication with external services should be added.
+- Architecture: The architecture lacks a communication channel with the Enrollments module.
+The Dispatcher for the communication with external services should be added

 ### Scenario 2